sgrieb/notion-workout-copier/Readme.md

 - Uncheck all done boxes
 - Run this locally^
 - Once it works, move to aws lambda and run on schedule

+# Unexpected BS
+- no docs on js client
+- weird inconsistent datatypes
+- super abstracted types make it confusing af
+- the selector???